Membrizard/ml_conformer_generator/README.md

 - % Of molecules not in training dataset -
 - % of valid molecules in generated batch (as defined by the stadardisation pipeline) -

+Generator requirements are in  ./ml_conformer_generator/generator/requirements.txt Frontend requirements are in ./frontend/fronted_requirements.txt

 #### Usage